daisyLsbu/TelemetryApplication/README.md

 Download this setup script and copy it to the location in linux machine where you want the application to run.
 Execute setup.sh : ./setup.sh
 cd TelemetryApplication
 chmod +x scripts/launch.sh
+chmod +x scripts/build.sh
+./scripts/launch.sh
-./scripts/launch.sh or {./script/build.sh -> ./scripts/run.sh}
+or {./script/build.sh -> ./scripts/run.sh} or (execute command one by one from build.sh and run.sh)
+### check troubleshoot file

 Or follow the steps below: